Film base

-A film base is a transparent substrate which acts as a support medium for the photosensitive emulsion that lies atop it.
+A film base is the structural layer of photographic film which acts as a support medium for the film's light-sensitive layers of photographic emulsion.
 Despite the numerous layers and coatings associated with the emulsion layer, the base generally accounts for the vast majority of the thickness of any given film stock.
-Since the late 19th century, there have been three major types of film base in use: nitrate (until about 1951), acetate, and polyester.
+Since the late 19th century, there have been three major types of film base in use: cellulose nitrate (until about 1951), cellulose acetate, and polyester.

 Nitrate

 In the literature of photography, "nitrate" is used as a synonym for the chemical nitrocellulose.
 It is also referred to as "cellulose nitrate".
 Nitrocellulose is guncotton, the first replacement propellant for gun powder in firearms.